buzzgreyday/pypergraph/README.md

 ---
 ## USAGE

-The following code is only meant to demonstrate interacting with the network is using Pypergraph.
+The following code is meant to demonstrate how easy interacting with the network is using Pypergraph.
 More extensive documentation coming.

 ### WALLET